ptiede/Comrade.jl/docs/src/benchmarks.md

 preh[1]["PA"] = {"prior_type": "flat", "min" : -np.pi, "max" : np.pi}

 # This is a hack to get the objective function and its gradient
-# we need to do this since the functions depend on some global variables
+# we need to do this since the functions depend on some global ehtim variables
 transform_param = eh.modeling.modeling_utils.transform_param
 def make_paraminit(param_map, meh, trial_model, model_prior):
     model_init = meh.copy()